 - Lab results have been mixed regarding the correlation between asbestos-free talc and the development of cancer

-- Cosmetic products, many of which contain talc, do not have to be monitored by the Food and Drug Administration, but companies are responsible for properly labelling their products.
+- Cosmetic products, many of which contain talc, do not have to be monitored by the Food and Drug Administration, but companies are responsible for properly labeling their products.

 Products that Contain Talc and Talcum Powder

 - Body powders (baby powders and adult powders)